Brenden-Smith/FooDood/documents/rfp.md

 Brenden Smith - Experienced in web and application development, but not in the food industry.
 I will be working mostly on the back-end of the project.
 I have experience with Java, Python, C++, and JavaScript/TypeScript.
 I am passionate about learning new things and I am excited to work on this project.

+Konrad Hernandez - I have experience with web and game development and im excited to get into mobile application development.
+I have experience with Java, Python, C++, adn C#.
+I'm excited to get started on this project and hope to learn a lot!

 ## Project Summary

 Swipe right on your next Dish.